The foundation provides grants to individuals/foundations whose needs meet the following criteria:

 Receipts received after the 20th of each month will be paid on the last business day of the following month.
 If you require special arrangements such as a deposit to a bank account, please advise with receipt submission.

-Primary Mobility Aids Specialized Care
+Primary Mobility Aids, Specialized Care

 Respite care may be provided to a non-family member on an emergent basis and can only be requested once per year up to a maximum of one week or forty hours.
 These funds will not be made available where the Ministry of Children and Family is already providing respite care and must be supported by a medication professional working with the child.
+All forms of government funding to be exhausted prior to submitting an application to Cops for Kids.

 Medical Treatment – Examples may include but are not limited to the following situations: